noahwalden/cs103a-pa03/README.md

 ## To install and run

-Ensure that you have MongoDB, node, and npm installed locally.
+Once you have MongoDB, node, and npm installed locally, start up the MongoDB service.

 Clone the repository
 ``` bash